abcdabcd987/LLIRInterpreter/README.md

 - The entry block of a function is the first block in it.
 - Heap allocation: `$dest = alloc $size` will acquire `$size` bytes from heap.

+## Brief Introduction to SSA Mode

+In SSA Mode,

+- A register can only be defined once statically (not dynamically).
+- A `phi` node must have source register for all possible incoming blocks.
+- A source register in a `phi` node can take a special value `undef`, which says any value is acceptable in that context.
+- All `phi` nodes should be placed in the front of a block, i.e., `phi` nodes are forbidden in the middle of a block.

 ## Brief Introduction to VM

 - All registers are 32-bit integer register.